 Students requesting permission to transfer from another college at Texas Tech must have a 2.75 GPA or higher on a minimum of 12 credit hours.
 A student is officially admitted to the college by a formal transfer completed by the Undergraduate Services Center.
 Upper-division business and economics courses will be used in the degree program if the student had a 2.75 GPA when the courses were taken and the B.B.A. lower-division business core was completed.
 No business administration minor course can be used in place of a major requirement unless approved at time of transfer.

 The last 30 hours prior to graduation must be taken while enrolled in the Rawls College of Business.

 Each undergraduate student in the college is provided with an academic advisor located in the Undergraduate Services Center.
 Advisors have the expertise and capability to provide the necessary guidance during each student’s degree program and are aided by a computerized degree audit.

-Upper-division students should maintain contact with an advisor in the Undergraduate Services Center concerning degree requirements and with faculty advisors for help in selecting courses to achieve career objectives.Back to Top
+Upper-division students should maintain contact with their designated major advisor in the Undergraduate Services Center concerning degree requirements along with faculty advisors for help in selecting courses to achieve career objectives.Back to Top

 B.B.A. and B.S. in Agricultural and Applied Economics.
 This dual program leads to two degrees: a Bachelor of Business Administration with a major in General Business and a Bachelor of Science with a major in Agricultural and Applied Economics.
 Students completing these dual degree programs will have increased understanding of business management principles, concepts, and analytical abilities as applied to agribusiness.
 See the College of Agricultural Sciences and Natural Resources section for a full discussion of the program.
 A 2.75 Texas Tech GPA is required.